 1. Determine a place for a photo booth backdrop in your classroom.

 First, choose a place for your photo booth in your classroom.
 Will you use a white board, bulletin board, or a wall as a background?
 You can be as simple or creative as you want to make your photo booth backdrop.
 If you’re feeling really wild, you can blow up balloons and staple the base to a bulletin board.
 This has been my favorite backdrop, yet!
 (Be warned, they deflate within 2 days and the students will repeatedly ask if they can pop the balloons.)
 But it doesn’t have to be that intense.
 You could even use this as an excuse to leave a bulletin board empty before starting the school year.
+You could pin up fabrics, large sheets of paper, or (a recent idea I heard) staple a twin bed sheet to the bulletin board.
+This serves as a perfect backdrop for photo booths.

 2. Make a plan for the photo booth props you’ll use for the back to school event.